Updated On: Oct 06 2011 08:56:00 AM EDT

 Laurie graduated from Cornell University with high honors, and she earned her master's degree in journalism from Northwestern University's Medill School of Journalism.

-From there, it was off to Boston's WHDH-TV (NBC) as their morning anchor, and then to Miami to become the evening anchor at WSVN-TV (FOX).
+From there, it was off to Boston's WHDH-TV (NBC) as the morning anchor and then to Miami to become the evening anchor at WSVN-TV (FOX).

 After five years at WSVN, Laurie followed her dream of anchoring at the network level when she moved to New York City to anchor for MSNBC in 2003.
-She hosted from two to four hours of breaking news daily, and served as substitute anchor on "CNBC with Brian Williams" and "The Lester Holt Show."
-Laurie also presented the news on "The Weekend Today Show."
+She hosted two-to-four hours of breaking news daily and served as substitute anchor on "CNBC with Brian Williams" and "The Lester Holt Show."
+Laurie also presented the news on the weekend edition of "Today."

 Laurie and her husband are the proud parents of 7-year-old identical twin boys, Luke and Jake.